 keon:decision:retention:00041, authorized under FIN-RETENTION-4.2.

-Consequential AI Execution Standard — defines how consequential AI actions are authorized before effect.
+Constitutional AI Execution Standard — an independent, complementary standard for authorizing consequential AI actions before effect.

-Keon Systems is a CAES v0.2.0 reference implementation for Governed Execution.
+Keon Systems is a CAES v0.2.0 reference implementation; reference designation does not imply commercial endorsement, and other implementations may independently conform.
 This is a draft standard.
 No external validation, blanket scope alignment, or final-standards status is implied.

 MCP is the primary integration.
 Any AI or tool path can route through the MCP Gateway and inherit Keon's authorization, receipts, and fail-closed enforcement.